Types of wounds we treat

 How should I prepare?

-A comfortable cotton garment is provided for you to wear during treatment, and you will be asked to remove jewelry, glasses, contact lenses, hearing aids and prostheses.
+A comfortable cotton garment is provided for you to wear during treatment.
+You will be asked to remove jewelry, glasses, contact lenses, hearing aids and prostheses.
 If you have cold or flu symptoms, it may be necessary to postpone your treatment.

 How can I schedule an HBOT treatment?